 A. Departmental Electives are all 3-credit, 400 level mechanical engineering (650:xxx) courses that are not already required in the curriculum.
 ME students must take three (3) Departmental Electives.
-If a student concentrates in Aerospace Engineering or Energy Systems he/she needs to take all three (3) courses from Aerospace Electives1 or Energy Electives2, respectively.
+If a student concentrates in Aerospace Engineering or Energy Systems they need to take all three (3) courses from Aerospace Electives1 or Energy Electives2, respectively.